Close

-Reasons Why Your Toddler is Ignoring You
+Reasons Why Your Toddler Is Ignoring You

 When your child seemingly ignores you, his sole motive may not be to defy you.
-Try one of the following explanations as to why your toddler may actually be ignoring you.
+Try one of the following explanations and find the answer to “why does my toddler not listen to me”:

 1. Personality and Independence